wavefrontHQ/observability-for-kubernetes/README.md

 To install the integration, you must use the [kubectl](https://kubernetes.io/docs/tasks/tools/) tool.

-## Deploy the Kubernetes Metrics Collector and Wavefront Proxy with the Observability for Kubernetes Operator
+## Deploy the Observability for Applications Kubernetes Agents with the Observability for Kubernetes Operator

 1. Install the Observability for Kubernetes Operator into the `observability-system` namespace.